 Confidence in recruitment has increased due to the more positive economic outlook in the UK.
 This is great news for recruiters; however, it can be a double edged sword.
-As opportunities increase for candidate placement -according to research more than a third of workers plan to change roles in 2015 – recruitment companies need to ensure their business is running efficiently and have the resources and skills in place to manage more candidates and more roles.
+As opportunities increase for candidate placement – according to research more than a third of workers plan to change roles this year – recruitment companies need to ensure their business is running efficiently and have the resources and skills in place to manage more candidates and more roles.

 Social Media – Extending the Reach